schotime/rask-ui/docs/api/async.md

 ### Notes

 ::: warning Important
-- Mutation is not called automatically (unlike query)
-- Previous request is cancelled if mutate() called again
+- Tasks without parameters run automatically on creation
+- Tasks with parameters must be called explicitly via `run()` or `rerun()`
+- Previous task executions are automatically cancelled when a new one starts
-- **Do not destructure** - breaks reactivity
+- **Do not destructure** - breaks reactivity (see core concepts)
-- State resets after successful completion
+- Error messages are automatically converted to strings
 :::

 ## TypeScript Support

-All async functions are fully typed:
+`createTask` is fully typed with automatic inference:

 ```tsx
 interface User {